elico1233/-Soul-Transferring-/README.md

 #### Exhibition theme: Second Life
 #### Title : Soul Transferring

-Soul defines the mental abilities of human being which is include of consciousness, memory, emotion, personality, etc. So I think that it will get a lot of benefits if human's soul is able to transfer to a non-biological object in the future.
+Soul defines the mental abilities of human being which is include of consciousness, memory, emotion, personality, etc. So I think that it will get a lot of benefits if human's soul is able to transfer to a non-biological object.

 ### Objectives of Project:
-1) Let people understanding the amazing of human, since the soul transfer is still unidentified in the world no, so the user will feel that is mysterious to the final outcome.
+1) Let people understanding the amazing of human, create a visualization of "Soul Transferring" that our soul can be transferred by the path of media technology.

-2) Feeling back to original form of human, without soulm without body, it means that soul is the consciousness so this project will let human remember back to the beginning.
+2) Feeling back to original form of human, without soul without body, so this project will let human remember back to the beginning, to know what we are.

-3) Understanding the moral of soul which is understanding the message that delivered and recreate the message with using different path ways to contribute it back to the community.

-4) Figure out the future

 ### Target Users :